ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/groups/create.rst

 -  Create a new Document Group including the additional fields ``malware`` set to True and ``password`` set to the zip file's password.
 - `Upload the Document contents <https://docs.threatconnect.com/en/latest/rest_api/groups/groups.html#update-document-contents>`_ .

+.. note:: The API will validate that the malware document is a password-protected zip file.

 .. warning:: Uploading raw malware executables or weaponized documents is strictly forbidden.

 For malware uploads, An ``HTTP 400 - Bad Request`` error will be returned if the document is not a password-protected zip file (as determined by file headers).